OuhscBbmc/prairie-outpost-public/documentation/architecture/architecture.md

 * The backup requirements can be relaxed, compared to the vigilance required of clinical databases.
 If the entire warehouse were accidentally deleted, no information would be irrevocably lost, because the Ellis lanes would re-import from the original sources.
 Regardless, the warehouse will be backed up regularly to avoid this time-consuming operation that could stress the upstream sources and campus network.

 Here is a summary of the warehouse internals.
 Details are specified in a separate technical documents.

 1. If there are *k* large external sources in column 1, column 3 contains up to *k* + 2 databases.
 1. For each large external source, a single 'staging' database may exists in the CDW.
 Because some external sources are available to the CDW pipeline for only a portion of a day, a 'firehose' transports the desired subset of columns and tables to the CDW before the window closes.
 Although the CDW could theoretically access a live EMR, it was decided to access the EMR's read-only companion server.
 This isolation substantially reduces the possibility that the CDW ecosystem could negatively affect patient care.
 Because less risk is involved, the CDW's development costs are lowered.
 1. The core of the CDW is a single large SQL Server database.
 It contains several layers of hierarchy, as data from the different sources is assimilated.

+    Multivariate-informed cleaning is an example of an operation that occurs between layers in this database.
+For instance, some patients had extremely high or low BMI values, which were caused by their height or weight entered in mislabeled units (*e.g.*, 36 cm instead of 36 inches for a toddler).
+One cleaning procedure compares the observed height and weight values to national norms.
+If a height observation is 1.5 standard deviations below the 3rd percentile, the value is multiplied by 2.54 as an attempt to recover a clean value in inches.
+If this product falls within acceptable range for the patient's age and gender,it is retained; otherwise, the value becomes missing.
+This cleaning procedure has been adapted for other patient characteristics where (a) an acceptable range is established and (b) there is a single theory why the data point was mis-entered, and how to correct it.
+Of course, the original observation is retained, if case the investigator wishes to use it in column 6.

+    This cleaning procedure demonstrates the CDW's overall goal to deliver a dataset that can be analyzed almost immediately.
+By delivering a clean dataset, barriers are lowered.
+This helps young investigators generate new research and make training opportunities more productive.
 1. Before exporting a project cache (to column 5), the data is first stored in a final SQL Server database.
 This single database is partitioned into schemas.
 A separate schema is dedicated to a project cache.
 Authorization to a cache is granted only to CDW staff assigned to the research project, and approved by the IRB.

 ### Dispensary (column 4)